luloxi/easy-everything/README.md

 ### Install WSL (Windows Subsystem for Linux)

-1. Type `powershell` on Start Menu, right-click, "execute as Administrator", then run `wsl --install`.
+1. Type `powershell` on Start Menu, right-click, "Run as Administrator", then run `wsl --install`.
 2. Restart computer after installation completes.
 3. Set user and password for your Ubuntu installation after you restart.
 If it doesn't prompt automatically after restart, type `ubuntu` on Start Menu and run it.
 4. Open VS Code and install the extension **Remote Development**